Welcome to Moorfield Football Club Website

 Moorfield AFC Teamwear supplied by Touchline-Embroidery in Warrington.

-Moorfield Football Club's first team manager Derek Mullarkey Leaves 1st team duties after six years in charge.
+September 2017 Moorfield Football Club's first team manager Derek Mullarkey Leaves 1st team duties after six years in charge.

-Moorfield Football Club First team will play in Division Two.
+Moorfield Football Club First team will play in Division One.

-Moorfield second team will play in Division five.
+Moorfield second team will play in Reserve Division Two.

 Moorfield Juniors Section Profile

 Moorfield Junior FC was formed 9 years ago, as part of Moorfield AFC.
 For the 2016/17 season, we have 5 teams, one at under 8's, one at under 12's, one at under 13's, one at under 14's and one at under 15's.
 We typically (but not exclusively) take children from Primary schools in the Widnes area.
 The club has FA Charter Standard Club status and every coach currently has, or is training towards the FA's Level 1 coaching accreditation.
 Moorfield Juniors play on pitches at Moorfield Sports & Social Club in Widnes (In the left hand menu Look under Useful Links and click on Moorfield Juniors click on the link and it will take you to our juinior Section Pages)